SiloCityLabs/blog/content/post/2019/2019-01-24-speed-test-internal-wifi.md

 &nbsp;

 Next step, create a client device using iPerf to connect to the supplied IP on your other device.
 You may also search for iPerf GUI if you are uncomfortable using command line.
 Open a terminal window and type the path to iPerf or you can drag it into windows command prompt as well.
-Follow it with &#8220;-c {ipaddress given by server} -i 1&#8221;
+Follow it with "-c {ipaddress given by server} -i 1"

 ![](/uploads/2018/12/1-7.png)